Samagra-Development/docs/blog/2020-05-31-samiksha-behind-the-scenes.md

 _What it is like when you are selecting an Openource project_

-If you just go by the number of Openource solutions you can build, it would be 20^4 (assuming 20 legit candidates for each).
+If you just go by the number of Open Source solutions you can build, it would be 20^4 (assuming 20 legit candidates for each).
 So how do you choose one out of 1.6 lakh choices that you have?
 How do you narrow down choices?

 ### Defining the criteria